chachaxw/awesome-near-app/README.md

 ### Step 1: Create an account for the contract

 Each account on NEAR can have at most one contract deployed to it.
 If you've already created an account such as `your-name.testnet`, you can deploy your contract to `near-blank-project.your-name.testnet`.
-Assuming you've already created an account on [NEAR Wallet], here's how to create `near-blank-project.your-name.testnet`:
+Assuming you've already created an account on [NEAR Wallet](https://wallet.testnet.near.org/), here's how to create `near-blank-project.your-name.testnet`:

 1. Authorize NEAR CLI, following the commands it gives you:

    near login

 2. Create a subaccount (replace `YOUR-NAME` below with your actual account name):

    near create-account near-blank-project.YOUR-NAME.testnet --masterAccount YOUR-NAME.testnet

 ### Step 2: Set contract name in code